nexcess/puppet-r1soft/README.md

 Specify if you want to the module to manage the r1soft agent service.
 Default value: true

 #### `service_name`
 Specify the name of the r1soft agent service.
-Default value: 'cdp-agent'
+Default value: 'sbm-agent'

 #### `service_ensure`
 Specify the ensure value of the r1soft agent service.
 Default value: 'running'